-Mr. Karlyn represents numerous clients in the life sciences and technology sectors, including pharmaceutical, medical device, and software companies.
+Matthew A. Karlyn has 23 years of experience in working with companies in the healthcare, pharmaceutical, medical device, and technology industries on a wide range of commercial life sciences, licensing, and technology transactions.
 His clients range from Fortune 100 companies to start-ups, and he regularly advises companies on matters involving IP commercialization, complex collaboration transactions, licensing initiatives, subscription-based economics, and business transactions related to the procurement, development, commercialization, and use of technology and life sciences products.
 He has also worked with a number of clients on corporate transactions including mergers and acquisitions, as well as private equity and venture capital financing.

 Represent Adagene, a clinical stage biotech company, in a material transfer and research relationship associated with Adagene’s proprietary materials, with a major university.

 Represented Vizgen in a university licensing transaction to support Vizgen’s gene profiling instrumentation and data analysis, with a major university.